sdrobert/pydrobert-pytorch/docs/source/cli.rst

                           The number of utterances that a worker will process at once.
 Impacts speed and memory consumption.
     --timeout TIMEOUT     When using multiple workers, how long (in seconds) without new data before terminating.
 The default is to wait indefinitely.
     --skip-frame-times    If true, will store token tensors of shape (R,) instead of (R, 3), foregoing segment start and end times.
     --feat-sizing         If true, will store token tensors of shape (R, 1) instead of (R, 3), foregoing segment start and end times (which trn does not have).
 The extra dimension will allow data in this directory to be loaded as features in a SpectDataSet.
     --frame-shift-ms FRAME_SHIFT_MS
                           The number of milliseconds that have passed between consecutive frames.
 Used to convert between time in seconds and frame index.
 If your features are the raw samples, set this to 1000 / sample_rate_hz
     --wc2utt WC2UTT       A file mapping wavefile name and channel combinations (e.g. 'utt_1 A') to utterance IDs.
 Each line of the file has the format '<wavefile_name> <channel> <utt_id>'.
 If neither '--wc2utt' nor '--utt2wc' has been specied, the wavefile name will be treated as the utterance ID
     --utt2wc UTT2WC       A file mapping utterance IDs to wavefile name and channel combinations (e.g. 'utt_1 A').
 Each line of the file has the format '<utt_id> <wavefile_name> <channel>'.
 If neither '--wc2utt' nor '--utt2wc' has been specied, the wavefile name will be treated as the utterance ID

 get-torch-spect-data-dir-info
 -----------------------------

 ::

-  usage: get-torch-spect-data-dir-info [-h] [--file-prefix FILE_PREFIX] [--file-suffix FILE_SUFFIX] [--feat-subdir FEAT_SUBDIR] [--ali-subdir ALI_SUBDIR] [--ref-subdir REF_SUBDIR]
+  usage: get-torch-spect-data-dir-info [-h] [--file-prefix FILE_PREFIX] [--file-suffix FILE_SUFFIX] [--feat-subdir FEAT_SUBDIR] [--ali-subdir ALI_SUBDIR] [--ref-subdir REF_SUBDIR] [--strict | --fix [N]] dir [out_file]
-                                       [--strict | --fix]
-                                       dir [out_file]

   Write info about the specified SpectDataSet data dir